JakubStanior/UpdatePETimestamp/README.md

 ## Running

 ### Update-PETimestamp
-This function scans directories to identify folders excluded from Windows Defender scans.
+This function scans modifies timestamp in NT_HEADERS of PE files.

 #### Parameters
 - **File (Mandatory)**: The PE file that will have data modified.